simonexmachina/select-transformer/README.md

 new SelectTransformer(document.querySelector('select#my-select'));
 ```

-The module checks the `select.multiple` property to decide whether to use radio buttons or checkboxes.
+The `select.multiple` property is used to decide whether to use radio buttons or checkboxes.

+`<optgroup>` elements are wrapped in an `<div class="st-group">` element that you can use for styling.

+There is some very basic styling in `dist/assets/default.css` that you can use as a base.

 ### jQuery